EcoSource Native Seed & Restoration is committed to Ecological Restoration in the Sage-Steppe Ecosystems. Introducing our full time staff:

 Board Secretary: Local rancher, Rob Sharp

-Board Member: Botanist-Ecologist: Caryn Burri
+Board Member: Botanist-Ecologist, Caryn Burri

-Caryn was a botanist ecologist working for the Burns District BLM when the first collaborative meetings began to discuss the need of a Restoration Economy in Harney County.
+Caryn is a botanist ecologist who was working for the Burns District BLM when the first collaborative meetings began to discuss the need of a Restoration Economy in Harney County.
 She championed the idea that Harney County needed Native Seed Storage, and was fundamental in establishing EcoSource in Harney County.
 Caryn has since transferred her career to the Vale District office in a department not affiliated with contracts for native seed.
 Now Caryn has freedom to support our development on a personal level as a Board Director.
 She is always helpful to our staff in teaching us about native species identification and collection cleaning and storage processes.
 She is quick to offer suggestions to help us continue to evolve in this industry successfully.
 We consider Caryn a valuable asset to our EcoSource mission and appreciate her wisdom and insight to restoration using diverse and genetically appropriate native vegetation.

 Board Member: Retired Rancher and Producer, Bobb Breck